-Concept of the File Server 370
+Concept of the File Server 372

-Installing the File Server 370
+Installing the File Server

-Logical Structure of the File Server 373
+Logical Structure of the File Server

-In all supported TP-monitor environments (CICS, IMS TM, and TSO), the Natural interface to DB2 provides an intermediate work file, referred to as the File Server, to prevent database selection results from being lost with each terminal I/O. Exception: Com-plete.
+In all supported TP-monitor environments (CICS, IMS TM, and TSO), Natural for DB2 provides an intermediate work file, referred to as the File Server, to prevent database selection results from being lost with each terminal I/O. Exception: Com-plete.